The SmartStash Podcast

 The inspiration for the digital Konmari method

-The one junk drawer, the disorganised toolbox or the cellar of doom: we all have them, these chaos rooms.
-The ones you always think "I should tidy up here, then I could find this and that better".
-But the inner bastard always finds an excuse not to do it and to continue to be annoyed about the wasted time we spend searching.
+The one junk drawer, the disorganized toolbox or the cellar of doom: we all have them, these messy rooms.
+The ones where you always think "I should tidy up here, then I could find this and that better".
+But your inner bastard always finds an excuse not to do it and continues to get annoyed about the wasted time you spend searching.

 These "spaces" also exist digitally.
-The classics: the cluttered desktop, endlessly nested file folders or no folder structures at all.
-When you spend more time searching than working, it's really frustrating.
+The classics: a cluttered desktop, endlessly nested file folders or no folder structures at all.
+If you then spend more time searching than working, it's really frustrating.

 Saskia's passion for order in physical and digital form gave her the idea to apply the Konmari method to knowledge management.
 The book by Marie Kondo and Scott Sonnenshein, which deals with order, structure and more motivation in everyday work, served as a source.

-In the podcast, she goes deeper into the "topic of order at home" compared to "digital order" and reports that there is sometimes a bit of chaos behind closed cupboard doors in her home too.
+In the podcast, she takes a closer look at the "topic of tidiness at home" compared to "digital tidiness" and reports that even in her home there is sometimes a bit of chaos behind closed cupboard doors.

 What actually is Konmari?

-If you haven't heard of the term or the Japanese "tidying expert" Marie Kondo, here's a brief explanation of what it's all about.
+If you've never heard of the term or the Japanese 'tidying expert' Marie Kondo, here's a brief explanation of what it's all about.
 The Konmari method deals with categorical tidying.
-This means that you don 't proceed room by room, but that you gather things of the same category - such as clothes, household textiles and tools - from all rooms and only then sort them out.
-The advantages are that you can see what you really have, that you only have to tackle and sort the category once and that you can put it away in one placeat the end !
+This means that you don't go room by room, but that you collect things from the same category - such as clothes, household textiles and tools - from all rooms and only then sort them out.
+The advantages are that you can see what you really have, that you only have to tackle and sort the category once and that you only have to put it away in one place at the end !

 That way, you don't have to look for the same thing in different places afterwards.